Rakeela/dragora-notes/2021-4-14-Eighty-Fourth.md

 They were right to imagine me as enraged, but the part I don't understand is why they didn't understand that there might be some rational cause for the emotion they imagined.
 I was dealing with people who were very, very proud that they knew more about the world than I did, and who were very proud of the power they had over me by being dishonest to me.

 ---
+Argh.  *kicks a wall*  Now I'm infuriated by humanity's failure to handle COVID-19 with the kind of alacrity that it deployed against smallpox.
+We really should have doctors knocking on doors across the nation.
+No more, no less.
+Instead of prioritizing by types of people, prioritize by entire communities, and just scythe off the virus by vaccinating entire communities one at a time.

+We could then use the same approach to start taking down other diseases that RNA vaccination enables new targeting of, starting with whichever costs the most money to the economy.  *That's* how you boost the economy while defending the public weal!

+---
 Back to [[day-post-archive]]